amarinediary/CPT-Admin-Taxonomy-Filtering/README.md

 Filter's labels are inherited from the associated taxonomy labels `filter_by_item` and `all_items`, usually defined from the [`register_taxonomy`](https://developer.wordpress.org/reference/functions/register_taxonomy/#parameters) function arguments.

 ## Hierarchical display
-Terms within the selector are visually hierarchically displayed for a better user experience.
+Terms within a `<select>` tag are visually-hierarchically displayed for a better user experience.